Skip to main content

 }

-This initialSetupJob will only pass its isFirstRun filter (and thus execute its actions, including setting the initialSetupCompleteFlag) if the initialSetupCompleteFlag global variable does not exist.
-On subsequent runs, the variable will exist, and this filter will fail.
+This initialSetupJob passes isFirstRun (and runs its actions, including setting initialSetupCompleteFlag) only if that global variable does not exist.
+On subsequent runs, the variable exists and the filter fails.

-• Stateful Automation: Create sequences of jobs where one job sets a flag or counter, and subsequent jobs react to it.
+• Stateful automation: One job sets a flag or counter, and later jobs react to it.

-• Global Control Switches: Easily enable or disable entire sets of behaviors across multiple jobs by toggling a single global variable (e.g., enableAggressiveMode: true/false).
+• Global control switches: Enable or disable behaviors across multiple jobs with one variable (e.g., enableAggressiveMode: true/false).

-• Inter-Job Communication: Allow different AutoConfig jobs to indirectly communicate or signal each other by modifying shared global variables.
+• Inter-job communication: Jobs can signal each other by modifying shared global variables.

-• For variableBiggerThan and variableSmallerThan, ensure the global variable typically holds a numerical value.
-Comparing a string or boolean with a number might lead to unexpected results based on JavaScript's type coercion rules.
+• For variableBiggerThan and variableSmallerThan, the global variable should hold a numerical value.
+Comparing a string or boolean with a number can produce unexpected results because of JavaScript type coercion.

-• If a variable checked by variableExact, variableBiggerThan, or variableSmallerThan does not exist, the filter will generally fail (as undefined is not equal to, bigger, or smaller than most typical values in a predictable way for these comparisons).
+• If a variable checked by variableExact, variableBiggerThan, or variableSmallerThan does not exist, the filter generally fails (undefined does not compare predictably).
 Use variableNotExist to explicitly check for non-existence.

-• Setting Variables: These filters only read global variables.
-To change global variables, you need an AutoConfig job with setVariable or resetVariable actions.
+• Setting variables: These filters only read global variables.
+To change them, use setVariable or resetVariable actions in a job.

-• Clarity: While powerful, relying too heavily on many interconnected global variables can sometimes make the overall AutoConfig logic harder to trace.
-Use clear variable names and consider documenting your stateful workflows.
+• Clarity: Many interconnected globals can make AutoConfig harder to trace.
+Use clear variable names and document stateful workflows.